Barsoom: Red Martians

 The Red Martians are the dominant culture on Barsoom.
 They are organized into a system of imperial city-states including Helium, Ptarth, and Zodanga, controlling the planetary canal system, as well as other more-isolated city-states in the hinterlands.
-The Red Martians are the interbred descendants of the ancient Yellow Martians, White Martians and Black Martians, remnants of which exist in isolated areas of the planet, particularly the poles.
-The Red Martians are said in A Princess of Mars to have been bred when the seas of Barsoom began to dry up, in hopes of creating a hardy race to survive in the new environment.
+These Martians are the interbred descendants of the ancient Yellow Martians, White Martians and Black Martians, remnants of which exist in isolated areas of the planet, particularly the poles.
+In A Princess of Mars, it is said that the Red Martians were bred when the seas of Barsoom began to dry up, in hopes of creating a hardy race to survive in the new environment.

 They are, like all the humanoid races of Mars, oviparous, i.e., their newborn hatch from eggs.

-The Red Martians are highly civilized, respect the idea of private property, adhere to a code of honor and have a strong sense of fairness.
+The Red Martians adhere to a specific code of honor, which includes respect the idea of private property and a generalized a sense of fairness.
 Their culture is governed by law and is technologically advanced.
 They are capable of love and have families.